marksward/gravtoday/pages/06.readme/default.md

 ---

 ## What is this place?
 Heres lies a collection of (mostly) technology articles and resources.
 Thoughts, opinions and bookmarked awesomeness in the world of technology and Digital Experience.
 We'll also dip into some lifestyle/biohacking info to round things up a little.
+I will throw in the odd book link etc where I find them valuable - and hey clicking the odd link helps my keep the lights on!

 The site itself is built on [GRAV CMS](https://getgrav.org/) a phenominal flat file based CMS for those site that don't need the grunt and complexity of a database driven CMS.
 GRAV is lean mean and incredibly easy to use whilst offering TWIG templating and MarkDown editing.